 “Can they make me work weird hours?”

-There’s nothing illegal about requiring someone work overnight hours, or extremely early morning hours.
+There’s nothing illegal about requiring someone to work overnight hours, or extremely early morning hours.
 Companies also don’t legally owe employees rides home.

 “What about coffee breaks?”